River On The Way To Mount Kailash

 Kailash With Mansovar Lake

-Kailash with Mansarovar Lake
+Kailash with Manasarovar Lake

-To recover from high-altitude sickness, the symptoms of thin air can be acclimatized by taking things slowly, with overnight stops at specific heights.
+To recover from high-altitude sickness, the symptoms of thin air can be acclimatized to by taking things slowly, with overnight stops at specific heights.

-The 13-day Mount Kailash and Lake Mansarovar tour starts from Kathmandu (some can join at Saga town after visiting Lhasa in Tibet), heading north close to Mt.
+The 13-day Mount Kailash and Lake Manasarovar tour starts from Kathmandu (some can join at Saga town after visiting Lhasa in Tibet), heading north close to Mt.
 Langtang range, Mt.
 Manaslu, and Mt.
 Ganesh Himal at Rasuwagadhi, the frontier of Nepal, to enter Tibet.

 13 days Mount Kailash Tour Outlook